zeebe-io/enhancements/ZEP008-hot-backup.md

 To take a backup `backupId`, coordinator send the command `checkpoint backupId` to all partitions.
 The coordinator receives an acknowledgment from the partitions when the partitions have started taking the backup (when the StreamProcessor has processed the command).
 Note that it does not wait until the backup has completed, because it can take a long time.

+To monitor the status of a backup, the coordinator sends a request to a partition.
+The partition can then check the status of its backup and sends a response.
+The coordinator then aggregates the status from all partitions.

 ###### BackupStore
 BackupStore is a remote storage where each partition can backup it's data.
 Backup[N] refers to a backup with id N.